workingenius/reb/README.md

 ```

-The green texts show that, each "a\_query" is extracted and tagged.
+The green texts show that each "a\_query" is extracted and tagged.

 ![Match more than one groups with same tag](./images/url3.png)